 method is void

-and hence we don't have to mock the return value of this call as it is not used for the execution flow of our implementation.
+Hence, we don't have to mock the return value of this call as it is not used for our implementation's execution flow.
 Still, we want to verify that our PricingService

 Therefore, we can now use Mockito to verify that the notify(String productName)